 If your site redirects to HTTPS you will see a certificate mismatch error, but accept this to view and test your application.

 If you see an error page rather than your application, it is likely your instances are failing the health check.
-Please change the Health Check Protocol to TCP, wait a couple of minutes, then test the URL again.
-Please then contact EY Support for further assistance.
+This can be confirmed via the AWS Console as per the Monitor a load balancer section.
+Please check the OutOfService message for the instances and update the Health Check Protocol and Port as appropriate, wait a couple of minutes, then test the URL again.
+Please contact EY Support for further assistance in correctly configuring the Health Check if required.

 Activate a load balancer